mathematicalmichael/thesis/README.md

 ```

 The docker image to build the document is created from `./bin/Dockerfile` and pushed automatically by Github Actions to
-`docker.io/mathematicalmichael/latex-thesis`.
+`docker.io/mathematicalmichael/latex-thesis` ([link][latex-thesis-hub]).

 All the software used to create the simulation results and figures can be used by pulling
-`docker.io/mathematicalmichael/python-thesis`, which is built from `./bin/Dockerfile-conda` and also published continuously.
+`docker.io/mathematicalmichael/python-thesis` ([link][python-thesis-hub]), which is built from `./bin/Dockerfile-conda` and also published continuously.
-This image relies on Fenics, a physics simulation software suite which is no longer supported, and so the python image is based on Python 3.7.6.
+This image relies on Fenics, a physics simulation software suite which is no longer supported, and so the Python image was based on Python 3.7.6 originally as this was the last supported installation by `conda` as of late 2021.
+In late 2022, thanks to the adoption of `micromamba`[mamba-site], the image was able to be updated to include `fenics` with Python 3.10.6 based on a [mamba image][mamba-hub].
 In reality, only data-generation really needs to be tied to this requirement, and in the future the data-generation image may be separated from all
-the other python script dependencies in order to validate that newer versions of Python still work.
+the other python script dependencies in order to validate that newer versions of Python still work (assuming that conda-based options eventually stop working).
+To prepare for this eventuality, the author put together a [repo](https://github.com/mindthemath/fenics) to build Fenics from source for many Python versions using the [official Docker Python images][python-hub] for debian base-images supporting both ARM and AMD64 architectures.
+The images can be found at [docker hub][fenics-hub].

 Note: There is another compatible image with `./bin/Dockerfile-python` which relies on the official `current` image from the maintainers of Fenics, but that uses Python 3.6.7.
 It is published at `docker.io/mathematicalmichael/python:thesis` (before the author understood how to properly use image tags).